flipthedog/twmap/README.md

 Creating pretty maps for Tribal Wars with Python.
 Uses the TW API to retrieve world village, player and tribe files.

+# Site
+The content is available on [https://www.twtimelapse.com/](https://www.twtimelapse.com/)

 # Results